MEDI-CAL IN 2021

 ELIGIBILITY Becoming eligible for Medi-Cal

-SHARE OF COST Income that goes to the nursing home
+SHARE OF COST Patient’s income that goes to the nursing home

 STATE RECOVERY After death, California will look to see if there is anything in the Medi-Cal recipient’s name/estate that it is authorized to take in order to cover Medi-Cal costs.
 Even though a house is an exempt asset for purposes of ELIGIBILITY, if it is still in the name of the Medi-Cal recipient, the state may take up to the value of the Medi-Cal expenses it has paid for.
 This is another reason why one should consult an attorney regarding eligibility and estate planning for the at-home spouse.